ArcadeHustle/RingEdge_NoKey_softmod/README.md

 ### Modifying the OS boot image

-Regardless of how you obtained the key, once you get the drives mounted, you can begin modifying the system to be more friendly for casual non gaming use.
-(Such as dumping key chips)
+Regardless of how you obtained the various keys, once you get the ATA key entered, and the drive unlocked mounted, you can begin modifying the system.
+The core OS can be made more friendly for casual research, or other non gaming uses with a few registry edits.

 First we use chntpw to list the users on the system.
 ```